Nyxnix/random-java-projects/README.md

 # Random Java Projects
- random projects ive made while learning java
+ Random projects ive made while learning java.
+Mainly for me to track what ive done and learned.

 # Calculator
 Basic GUI calculator, most code is from Bro Code's tutorial on youtube.